 Personal loans, federally backed programs and more ways to cover a quick fix.

-How can I pay for emergency home repairs?
+8 ways to pay for emergency home repair

 How you’ll want to cover the expenses of an unexpected home repair will depend on the extent of the repair, how much you’re able to contribute from savings and how your home was damaged, among other factors.